nodejs/TSC/BasePolicies/Charter.md

 ### Template: *[insert WG name]* Working Group

-The Node.js *[insert WG name]* is jointly governed by a Working Group (WG) that is responsible for high-level guidance of the project.
+The Node.js *[insert WG name]* Working Group is jointly governed by the members of that Working Group (WG).

 The WG has final authority over this project including: